Star

 Remember this is not essentially a human teaching.
 This is the old bones of the forest as teacher, the cawing raven overhead as guide.
 You pay attention to your dreams, interactions with animals, where your thoughts are drifting.
 Everything is trackable, and filled with information.
 Despite what we’ve done to it, the earth is still extraordinarily forgiving and wants to communicate with us in this most ancient of ways.

 Martin Shaw trained as a guide for many years, and began leading wilderness vigils in 2001.
 It was a process that changed entirely the direction of his life and became the root system that underpins his work with myth.
-David Stevenson, Tina Burchill and Tim Russell are now trained guides, and alongside apprentices Lucy Cooper and Michael Martin who guide the majority of vigils.
+He trained David Stevenson, Tina Burchill and Tim Russell, now in their 11th year, and Lucy Cooper and Michael Martin, who are in their fifth year.

 Martin named the process wilderness vigils rather than vision quests to lower expectation of incendiary visionary encounters (though it can happen).
 Refreshingly free of many psychological handrails, this decade of work in a Dartmoor forest has opened up an extended conversation with the power of the place itself.
 If it’s true that the earth thinks in myth, this is a dynamic introduction to such dialogue.